BasitAlawode/ConVLM/README.md

 1. open generate_text.py in your favourite text editor

-2. Give the path to the images folder by editing line 25.
+2. Give the path to the images folder by editing line 19.

 3. In this work, we have answered the question:
 ```
-questions = ["Can you describe the main features visible in this histopathology image "]
+questions = ["Can you provide a concise description of the histopathology image shown?"]
 ```
 and the following Quilt-LlaVA configuration has been used:
 ```
 ckpt = "wisdomik/Quilt-Llava-v1.5-7b"
 temp, conv_mode = 0, "vicuna_v1"
 ```
-You can change this to the Quilt-LlaVA model you want to use (see lines 28 and 29).
+You can change this to the Quilt-LlaVA model you want to use (see lines 22 and 23).

 4. Run: